MindsApplied/Minds_AI_EEG_Filter/README.md

 print(mindsai_filter_python.get_mindsai_license_message())
 filtered_data = mindsai_filter_python.mindsai_python_filter(data, tailoring_lambda)
 ```
 It's that easy!
 The license message will return how long your key is active until.
-It currently requires initialization before every run, but we can provide an offline version as well, upon request.
+It currently requires initialization before every run, and the the free version requires internet.
+[Contact MindsApplied](https://www.minds-applied.com/contact) for offline and commercial usage.
 It expects `data` to be a 2-D continuous array of **channels x time** and relies on one hyperparameter.
 It should be applied to the data as a whole, prior to other filters or indiviudal electrode analysis.
 It can be applied to large trials or looped for real-time usage.

 ### 1.2 Tightening Lambda